NickJD/ORForise/README.md

-# ORForise - Prokaryote Genome Annotation Comparison and Analysis Platform
+# ORForise - Prokaryote Genome Annotation Analysis and Comparison Platform
 ## Published in Bioinformatics :   https://academic.oup.com/bioinformatics/article/38/5/1198/6454948
-Platform for analysing Prokaryote CoDing Sequence (CDS) Gene Predictors. \
+### Platform for analysing and comparing Prokaryote CoDing Sequence (CDS) Gene Predictions.
-Novel genome annotations can be compared to a provided reference annotation from Ensembl (or any given GFF annotation) and predictions from other tools.
+### Novel genome annotations can be compared to a provided reference annotation from Ensembl and predictions from other tools (or any given GFF annotation) .

-## Requirements and Installation:
+# Requirements and Installation:

-The ORForise platform is written in Python3.8 and only requires the NumPy library (should be installed automatically by pip when installing ORForise) which is standard in most base installations of Python3.
+### The ORForise platform is written in Python3.8 and only requires the NumPy library (should be installed automatically by pip when installing ORForise) which is standard in most base installations of Python3.

-Usually, ```pip3 install numpy``` is adequate to install NumPy.
-A ```requirements.txt``` files is available for installation via ```pip install -r requirements.txt``` if needed.

-Preliminary testing has been preformed on WSL (Windows subsystem for Linux) but full compatibility cannot be promised.

-### Intallation:
+## Intallation:

-The ORForise platform is available via github ```git clone https://github.com/NickJD/ORForise``` and the pip Python package manager ```pip3 install ORForise```. \
+### The ORForise platform is available via the pip Python package manager ```pip3 install ORForise```.
-For both methods of 'installation', cloning the repository or installing ORForise via pip (recommended), the same input files are required when running the code as shown in the examples below.
+### Consider using '--no-cache-dir' with pip to ensure the download of the newest version of the package.

 ## Required Files: